 Click here to learn more about the different ways in which facial recognition technology can be used.

 What are some of the common problems with face recognition, and how can we overcome them?

+Even though there are multiple use cases of Facial Recognition, every technology has its disadvantages and limitations as in example with thermal cameras.
+Some problems can be resolved, whereas others stay fixed.
 Face recognition isn’t perfect.
 While there has been huge progress, there is still room for error.
 Take a look at this example:

 On a more serious note, here are some of the challenges with facial recognition: